San Clemente Island: Discovering the Enchanting Island Beauty

 The United States Navy owns and operates the island, utilizing it as a training facility for military personnel.

-San Clemente Island is home to a diverse range of flora and fauna, including many endemic species.
 The island has a unique Mediterranean climate, with mild, wet winters and warm, dry summers.
 The island’s rugged terrain and stunning coastline make it a popular destination for outdoor enthusiasts, including hikers, surfers, scuba divers, and kayakers.

 San Clemente Island’s natural beauty

-It’s home to a wide variety of wildlife, including several endangered and threatened species.
+It’s home to a wide variety of wildlife, and native plants, including several endangered and threatened species.
 Birdwatchers frequently visit the island to observe its abundant species of seabirds, which include cormorants, pelicans, and gulls.
 It`s also home to several species of mammals, including the endemic San Clemente Island fox and the San Clemente Island goats.

 The island’s rugged and varied terrain makes it a popular destination for hikers and outdoor enthusiasts.
 The island has several hiking trails, including the popular North and South Gully Trails, which offer stunning views of the island’s coastline and interior.